Golden Boy (manga)

-Parts of the manga were adapted into a six-episode original video animation (OVA) series produced by Shueisha and KSS in 1995.
-In North America, it was first licensed by ADV Films in 1996.
-ADV's license to the series expired in 2007 and was later acquired by Media Blasters.
-Media Blasters lost the license in 2012 and it was later acquired by Discotek Media.
+The series was adapted into a six-episode original video animation (OVA) produced by Shueisha and KSS that was released in 1995.
 A sequel to the manga, Golden Boy II, was serialized in Business Jump from September 2010 to May 2011.

 Plot

-The beginning of each volume and episode of Golden Boy places Kintaro opposite a young, beautiful woman, whose interest or disdain for him serves as the basis of the plot.
-Some of these women initially dismiss Kintaro as an idiotic and clumsy pervert, and either give him or accept from him some challenge to prove their superiority.
-Kintaro invariably lusts after these women, and satiates his voyeurism, while he is fulfilling his desire to be of actual service to these women.

-As he meets their needs, he continues to learn more about the world professionally and personally.
-Despite his outward appearances, Kintaro is an incredibly clever and resourceful individual, and consistently exceeds the expectations of the women he encounters.
-In the end he wins their hearts despite his outward awkwardness.
-But due to chance, necessity or a sense of honor, Kintaro never takes advantage of these newfound feelings.
-As the manga series progresses it introduces fewer women over multiple chapter arcs, such as a shoplifting schoolgirl, and goes back to women from earlier in the series that he has affected.

 Kintaro is a freeter, and has done various jobs as he quests around Japan in pursuit of knowledge.
 His ventures include computer programming, housekeeping, teaching, the culinary arts, and most of all, studying.
 Kintaro is also often seen demonstrating the skills he has learned in previous chapters to overcome challenges faced in the current one.
 He is also adept in martial arts, but does not fight unless he is angered, and ordinarily just takes a beating.
 Much of the humor derives from situational elements, such as encounters between Kintaro and the women gone awry, and interactions between Kintaro's libido and imagination.
 Recurring gags include Kintaro's fetish for toilets (especially those recently used by beautiful women), his exaggerated facial expressions, and comical entries in his notebook.
 The notebook entries include explicit drawings of the women he encounters and bits of wisdom such as "'C' base is not sex", and "The human head cannot turn 360 degrees."
 Regarding the series, Tatsuya Egawa writes: "Before leaving kindergarten, I wrote these words in my notebook: 'I really like to study.'
 Often I wonder when it was that our schools forgot the true meaning of 'study', something which is now so often misunderstood by teachers and parents.
 Learning ought to be both stimulating and entertaining".